 Whenever we see a contradiction like this, the best thing to do is refer back to the words of Jesus because he is the path to eternal life.
 What did Jesus say about shunning and not associating with people who are not like us?

 In Matthew 5:44-47 Jesus says, 'I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your own people, what are you doing more than others?
 Do not even pagans do that?'

 The Bible says 'Anyone who runs ahead and does not continue in the teaching of Christ does not have God; whoever continues in the teaching has both the Father and the Son.'
 2 John 1:9

 Jesus said, 'No one who denies the Son has the Father; whoever acknowledges the Son has the Father also.'
 1 John 2:23;

-Jesus also told us to judge.
+Jesus also told us NOT to judge.
 Luke 6:37; Shunning and not associating with people to control and manipulate them back into your religion, would be a clear rejection of the instructions of Jesus AND 'the Father'!